International Keynote Speaker: Mary Saunders-Barton (USA)

 Sessions and Topic Details

-We look forward to releasing our conference timetable soon.
+Check out our conference timetable above.
 There will be a mix of presentations, teaching demonstrations, and workshops.
 We are excited to have sessions covering a variety of topics including vocal cross-training and teaching male singers.
 Across the conference we will cover genres such as Musical Theatre, Classical, and Jazz singing.

 TICKET PRICING AND INCLUSIONS